bokivaol/rest-assured-testng-extentReports-jsonplaceholder/README.md

 Or simply [download a zip](https://github.com/bokivaol/rest-assured-testng-jsonplaceholder/archive/master.zip) file.

-## Use Maven
+## Use Gradle on Windows

 Open a command window and run:

-    mvn clean verify

-## Use Gradle

-Open a command window and run:

     gradlew test

 ## Viewing the reports

-Both of the commands provided above will produce a Serenity test report in the `target/site/serenity` directory.
-Open index.html in Chrome and take a look!
+The command provided above will produce a TestNG test report in the `build/reports/testngReports` directory.
+Open `emailable-report.html` in Chrome and take a look!